« Thermoelectric Stoves: Ditch the Solar Panels? | Main | How and why I stopped buying new laptops »

 Bart Vanden Driessche

-@Kris de Decker
+@Kris De Decker

 I think David suggests that we should move to agroforestry and maybe foodforests.